wanswings/TextFileXpanderData/map/map.md

 -------------------- route
 route: from: tokyo, japan to: nagoya, japan
 route: from: fork union, virginia, usa to: tampa, florida, usa

+-------------------- route (from current location)
+route: from: here to: nagoya, japan
+route: from: here to: tampa, florida, usa
 ```

 * Screenshots of map.txt (route) running on Mac OS X.